Nef cone and successive minima: an example: Introduction

 Then we have a Poincar\'e line bundle

 on $C\times J$.

 Denote by $p_1:C\times J\to C$ and $p_2:C\times J\to J$ the projections.
 Then $\NS(C\times J)$ contains 3 linearly independent elements

 Each of them lies in a component in the above decomposition of $\NS(C\times J)$.
+In fact, $Q$ corresponds to $1\in \End(J)$, as we can see from Theorem \ref{decomposition}.

 In our main results, we will assume the minimal case $\rho(C\times J)=3$.
 We remark that there are plenty of curves $C$ with $\rho(C\times J)=3$.
 In fact, if $C$ is a very general smooth projective curve over $\CC$ in the sense that it is represented by a complex point of the coarse moduli scheme $\CM_g$ over $\CC$ outside a countable union of proper algebraic subsets, then $\rho(J)=1$ by a classical theorem of Lefschetz (cf. \cite{Pir88}) and $\End(J)=\ZZ$ by a classical theorem of Hurwitz (cf. \cite[\S3]{Cil89} and \cite{Zar00}).
 For such complex curves $C$, we have $\rho(C\times J)=3$.
-Similar results hold in positive characteristics.

-The following is our first theorem, which described the cones of $C\times J$ explicitly.
+The following is our first theorem, which describes the cones of $C\times J$ explicitly. \begin{theorem}[Theorem \ref{cone thm}] Assume that $\rho(C\times J)=3$.
+Then